taosdata/TDengine/docs-en/14-reference/08-taos-shell.md

 description: Instructions and tips for using the TDengine CLI
 ---

-The TDengine command-line application (hereafter referred to as `TDengine CLI`) is the most feasible way for users to manipulate and interact with TDengine instances.
+The TDengine command-line application (hereafter referred to as `TDengine CLI`) is the most simplest way for users to manipulate and interact with TDengine instances.

 ## Installation